dksxorb/phase_0_unit_1/week_3/1_git_started/my_solution.md

 ## Release 4: Git Workflow

 - Push files to a remote repository

+cd to repository
+git status
+git add
+git commit -m "note"
+git push

 - Fetch changes

+git fetch
+git merge

 - Commit locally

+git add
+git commit -m "note"

 ## Release 5: Reflection
+My strategy for this challenge was to read all the recommended articles pertaining to this topic and apply it.
+It was a very straightforward approach but I had problems trying to conceptually understand what was happening with all the commands including the relationship between the terminal and the remote repositories.
+I really wanted to get a decent understanding on the concept of git so I used alot of resources to get somewhat of a handle on them such as atlassian.com, thelucid.com, help.github.com, and stackoverflow.com.
+I had questions on how everything was really working and how git connected from the terminal to a remote source.
+I just get the feeling that I need to keep reading up on git because there's like a vague spatial/path awareness that's not clicking with me at the moment.
+I have a better understanding of all the git concepts especially the difference between "fetch" and "pull" because I thought they were basically doing the same things but I didn't see the nuances.
+I feel somewhat confident but again I'm going to need to let what I've learned just stew for a bit in my head.
+I enjoyed working with the terminal and seeing the necessary results on my remote/local files.
+Nothing was really tedious except for the whole researching aspect, I kept reading different methods of doing the same thing but it would get very specific and advanced so much that I would end up getting lost in the explanations; this happened multiple times.